ephemery-testnet/ephemery-resources/README.md

 # Ephemeral Testnet

-The objective of this effort is to create the first ephemeral Ethereum testnet which would serve as a cross-client testing network without issues stemming from a long-term running history.
+The objective of this effort is to create the first automatically reset ephemeral Ethereum testnet which would serve as a cross-client testing network without issues stemming from a long-term running history.

 ## Proposal